saleyn/erlang-sqlite3/README.md

 2. `nmake`.

-## DLL search path
+### Potential compilation problems

-Note that on Windows, `sqlite3.dll` usually won't be installed in the system-wide DLL search path.
+* On Windows, `sqlite3.dll` usually won't be installed in the system-wide DLL search path.
 In this case, it should be placed in the working directory of your application.

+* If SQLite was built with `SQLITE_OMIT_LOAD_EXTENSION` option, you'll need to undefine `ERLANG_SQLITE3_LOAD_EXTENSION` macro in <c_src/sqlite3_drv.h>.

 ## Running the test suite